puppetlabs/puppetlabs-stdlib/REFERENCE.md

 > *Note:* **Deprecated** from Puppet 6.0.0, this function has been replaced with a built-in [`downcase`](https://puppet.com/docs/puppet/latest/function.html#downcase) function.
+>

-> *Note:* This function is an implementation of a Ruby class and might not be UTF8 compatible.
+This function is an implementation of a Ruby class and might not be UTF8 compatible.
 To ensure compatibility, use this function with Ruby 2.4.0 or greater.

 #### `downcase()`

 > *Note:* **Deprecated** from Puppet 6.0.0, this function has been replaced with a built-in [`downcase`](https://puppet.com/docs/puppet/latest/function.html#downcase) function.
+>

-> *Note:* This function is an implementation of a Ruby class and might not be UTF8 compatible.
+This function is an implementation of a Ruby class and might not be UTF8 compatible.
 To ensure compatibility, use this function with Ruby 2.4.0 or greater.

 Returns: `String` The converted String, if it was a String that was given